Why is a food system that promotes health, equity and sustainability important?

 - There is enough food produced for everyone and the stores are usually full.
-About 70% of the food we consume is produced within the country.
+About 70% of the food and beverages we consume are produced within the country.
 And 50% of what we produce, we export.

 - Starvation is not a major issue.

-- Our food goes around the world.
+- Our food and beverages go around the world.
 Distribution and packaging logistics are very sophisticated.
-We have an international reputation for quality food.
+We have an international reputation for quality food and beverages.

 - Compared to many other countries, we have a good food safety system, with solid measures for protecting plant and animal health.

 - Food is relatively affordable and prices relatively stable.
 The average person is only spending around 10% of household income on food in the home.